carmanaught/mpvcontextmenu/README.md

     },
 }
 ```

-Note that the base menu items in the `context_menu` are not part of a key/value pair like `play_menu`.
-These items form the base upon which sub-menu's are added.

 The **CASCADE** item is special in that the third value in the table for a cascade menu item is the name of the table that should cascade from that menu item.